pilgrimtabby/pilgrim-autosplitter/README.md

 This program has only been minimally tested on Windows, so there may be unknown issues.
 If you encounter problems or have an idea for an improvement, [submit an issue](https://github.com/pilgrimtabby/pilgrim-autosplitter/issues) or [open a pull request](https://github.com/pilgrimtabby/pilgrim-autosplitter/pulls).

-I don't have plans to introduce Linux support, but if you're interested in adding such support, feel free to [open a pull request](https://github.com/pilgrimtabby/pilgrim-autosplitter/pulls).
+### Note about Linux

+Pilgrim Autosplitter relies on [Pynput](https://pypi.org/project/pynput/) for its global hotkeys, but Pynput is [difficult to implement](https://pynput.readthedocs.io/en/latest/limitations.html#linux) on Linux.
+Everything else appears to work fine.
+Unfortunately, I don't have the resources to manage this issue right now, so there is no official Linux version.
+Feel free to download and run the source code, and if you fix things up yourself, go ahead and [open a pull request](https://github.com/pilgrimtabby/pilgrim-autosplitter/pulls).

 # Usage